branpres/Guitars.API/README.md

 # Guitars.API

-A project build for my own editification to learn how to construct a minimal web API.
+A project built for my own editification to learn how to construct a minimal web API.

 This project was built with a vertical slice architecture/CQRS approach.
 A lot was also borrowed from Jason Taylor's clean architecture template as well.